mosbiuschip/chipathon2025/CAD_tool_computing_constellation/README.md

 We strongly recommend designers to familiarize themselves with the basics of the following computing topics:

-- Linux command line instructions
+- Linux command-line interface (CLI)
-- Basic understanding of the linux file system organization
+- Basic linux commands and an understanding of the linux file system
+- Using Docker images and containers
-- Git and GitHub repositories
+- Version control with Git and GitHub (online) repositories